 Mission History in Russia

-1990: With the fall of the Iron Curtain, the Lord of the Church opens a door to bring the saving gospel of the Lord Jesus to millions of people who had long been held in spiritual ignorance under the sway of atheistic governments.
+1990: With the fall of the Iron Curtain, God opens a door to bring the saving gospel of Jesus to millions of people who had long been held in spiritual ignorance under the sway of atheistic governments.

 1992: After exploratory trips, a decision is made to place a team of missionaries in the Siberian capital of Novosibirsk.

 1993: The Christian Information Confession, a charitable organization, is created as a legal basis for mission activities in Russia.